 A family contacted me through my website for a family portrait session.

 I spoke to the mother on the phone.
-I explained from start to finish how the session will flow and I even emailed my price list and available dates the same day.
+I explained my process from start to finish, including how the portrait session will go.
+I even emailed my price list and available dates the same day.

-The morning of the session I got a text saying.
-They had a family emergency and couldn’t make it.
+The morning of their photo session I got a text saying, they had a family emergency and couldn’t make it.

-I tried contacting the family a couple of weeks later to reschedule but they won’t answer my calls or emails.
+I tried contacting the family a week later to reschedule but they wouldn’t answer my calls or emails.